-In 1991, the park authorities made it compulsory for all Kilimanjaro trekkers to arrange their trek up Kilimanjaro through a licensed agency.
-Furthermore, they insist that all Kilimanjaro trekkers must be accompanied throughout their walk by a guide supplied by the agency.
+In 1991, the park authorities made it compulsory for all trekkers to arrange their climb up the mountain through a licensed agency.
+Furthermore, they insist that all those embarking on a Kilimanjaro trek must be accompanied throughout their walk by a guide supplied by the agency.
 So trekkers need to know how to book a Kilimanjaro climb.
 Which is where this site comes in handy.

 With whom should you book your Kilimanjaro trek?